JossDuff/liquidator_v1/README.md

 ## Phase 2: Correct
 - proper error handling
-- store positions in a database (redis?)
+- store positions in redis.
+Use the more simple approach of serializing/deserializing entire data structures
 - use a better price oracle.
 Coingecko rate limit is like 10/minute
 - multicalls!!!!
 - find best approach to share the accounts